edwindarmadi/QuantumWire_Trend_Analysis/README.md

 <table><tr><td><img width="2700" height="1771" alt="Loyalty Member Trend" src="https://github.com/user-attachments/assets/52d9a3bf-032f-4de2-a417-addc360d0978" />
 </td><td><img width="2529" height="1686" alt="Loyalty Member Trend 2" src="https://github.com/user-attachments/assets/806bc6f3-7e2a-4984-ae25-d79aedcf0341" /></td></tr></table>

 <p></p>

-*Since launching the Loyalty Program in 2019, the share of loyalty member revenue has been shown consistent growth upwards and eventually overtaking Non-loyalty in Q2 2021 and stabilizing at 50-60% of sale revenue.
-This sustained performance suggests that the program has been successful in converting customers into repeat purchasers.

-*Looking at Total Revenue tells a slightly different story where since the start of the loyalty program, non-loyalty members have generated 17M in total where as Loyalty members contributed 10M.
-However, from 2021–2022, Loyalty members surpassed Non-Loyalty members in both revenue and sales volume, signaling growing engagement within the program.
+Story: Total revenue was higher for NL but as revenue declined, the share of loyalty member purchases also increased and overtook NL members.

-* Since launching the Loyalty Program in 2019, Non-Loyalty members have generated $17M in total revenue, compared to $10M from Loyalty members.
-However, from 2021–2022, Loyalty members surpassed Non-Loyalty members in both revenue and sales volume, signaling growing engagement within the program.
+* Since launching the Loyalty Program in 2019, Non-Loyalty members have generated $17M in total revenue, while Loyalty members have contributed $10M.
+While Non-Loyalty sales were initially dominant, Loyalty revenue share climbed rapidly—from just 11% in 2019 to over 53% by 2021, where it has remained steady through 2022.

-* In 2021, Loyalty members led with 19,552 sales versus 16,306 for Non-Loyalty members, but their average order value (AOV) lagged slightly at $249 compared to $261.
-By 2022, this trend reversed—Loyalty members achieved a higher AOV ($245 vs. $214), further underscoring their increased long-term value.

-* Over time, Loyalty Member sales revenue has shown consistent growth, overtaking Non-Loyalty revenue in Q2 2021 and stabilizing at 50–60% of total sales revenue.
-This sustained performance suggests that the program has successfully converted customers into repeat purchasers.

-* The Loyalty Program should continue as a core driver of customer retention.
-Although Loyalty Member Revenue Growth has been flat from late 2021 through early 2022, the long-term trend remains positive.
-Ongoing monitoring of Revenue Trends and Purchase Frequency will help determine how to further strengthen the program’s impact.
+* However, most of that shift is appears to be due to a drop in overall revenue, not growth in Loyalty revenue.
+As total revenue declined, Loyalty came to represent a larger share of sales.
+The increase in share looks positive at first glance, but it’s appears to it's due to Non-Loyalty is falling, not because Loyalty revenue is growing quickly.

+* The company should continue investing in the Loyalty Program, it has shown to help retain sales during a period of revenue decline.
+Going forward, Loyalty revenue will be a key signal to track whether new growth is returning.
+Monitoring it closely will help determine if recovery is being driven by existing loyal customers or by broader improvements in customer acquisition.

 ## Refund Rates